AgoraIO/Docs-Source/.github/way-of-working.md

 `<issue_number>-<doc_type>_<platform>`

 For example, `1064-quickstart-android`.

-When all the issue branches are merged, the milestone branch is then merged to `staging`.
+When all the issue branches in a milestone are merged, the milestone branch is merged as follows:

+* For products that are GA, the milestone branch is merged to `staging`.
+* For product that in beta, the milestone branch is merged to `beta`.

 //Clarify how and when it goes to `main`.